-"The kingdom came, as we have shown, and as a result of its coming from heaven, the seed of the kingdom was sown on Pentecost; the people were converted, and God added them together, and they constituted the first church of Christ on earth.
-Therefore, the church is the production of the destroyed; the seed of the kingdom can not be destroyed, for the seed is the word of God.
-Therefore if there was not a church on earth today, one can be established tomorrow, for the simple reason that 16:16, and here I take the position that .
-Christ's rule can't be destroyed, nor yet the seed of the kingdom, and the seed can be sown in the heart and it will bring forth fruit, and the church is the fruit-the production-of the kingdom.
+"The kingdom came, as we have shown, and as a result of its coming from heaven, the seed of the kingdom was sown on Pentecost; the people were converted, and God added them together, and they constituted. the first church of Christ on earth.
+Therefore, the church is the production of the If you will send us three new subscribdestroyed; the seed of the kingdom can not be destroyed, for the seed is the word of God.
+Therefore if there was not a church on earth today, one can be established to-"2.
+I seal this argument up with Matt. morrow, for the simple reason that whole thing.
+There is not a qualifying, 16:16, and here I take the position that Christ's rule can't be destroyed nor yet this passage has no reference to the per- the seed of the kingdom, and the seed can petuity of the church; that the Greek word be sown in the heart and it will bring forth fruit, and the church is the fruit-the production-of the kingdom.
 Therefore the church bears the same relation to the kingdom that the apple does to the tree."